 A question I get a lot is: Why isn’t the Lean Canvas laid out more logically?
 Anyone that has attempted to fill one can relate.
-You have to jump around from box to box in a seemingly random order.
+You must jump around from box to box in seemingly random order.

 The main reason for this particular layout was legacy.
 Lean Canvas was derived from the Business Model Canvas.
 And instead of changing the canvas layout, I chose to adopt a self-imposed design constraint: Every time I added a new box (like Problem), I’d remove an old box (like Key Partners).

 To compensate for usability, I published a suggested fill order in my first book: Running Lean.

 Over the years, however, I found myself tweaking this fill order for better flow.
 While starting with customers and problems was always the common thread, ordering the other boxes changed ever so slightly.

 The original question then morphed into: Why is there a different suggested fill order across your books and the online app?
 Which is the right order?